-We are an ambitious organisation, forward-thinking, embracing new ways of working and investing in the future of our staff.
 We value diversity and inclusion as paramount to the success of our organisation.
-We are also dedicated to the health and wellbeing of our staff and their personal and professional development.
+We are also committed to support the health and wellbeing of our staff and their personal and professional development.

 As civil servants, we are required to adhere to the standards set out in the Civil Service Code.
 In addition, the Revenue Scotland staff charter details our own code of conduct.
 By adhering to these principles, our employees are able to fulfil their potential within a healthy, happy work environment.
 Our principles are: